FarronF/limerick-council-meetings/meetings/2021/02/17-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 16th December 2020.md

 to carve out a percentage of affordable rental in the Limerick area.
 Ms. Duke noted the

-percentage mix is being used as a template where the numbers go above and beyond--- the settlement strategy figures.
+percentage mix is being used as a template where the numbers go above and beyond
+---
+the settlement strategy figures.
 For example, when developers approach us LCCC is

 saying that they would like a proportion for private sale and we would take a portion of